Popbot

-Popbot is the name of an award-winning prestige format comic book written and illustrated by Australian, Ashley Wood.
+Popbot is the name of an award-winning prestige format comic book written and illustrated by Australian Ashley Wood.

-In 2004 IDW, in association with Sideshow Toys, produced the extremely popular limited edition Popbot polystone statue designed by Ashley Wood.
+In 2004 IDW, in association with Sideshow Toys, produced the limited edition Popbot polystone statue designed by Ashley Wood.

 Movie

-In September 2006 Ashley Wood announced in his blog that a Popbot movie had been announced.
-Resolution Independent have acquired the rights to make a Popbot movie, Wood's company 7174 will be providing the art direction with Wood having a close involvement.
+In September 2006, Ashley Wood announced in his blog that a Popbot movie had been announced.
+Resolution Independent have acquired the rights to make a Popbot movie, Wood's company, 7174 will be providing the art direction, with Wood having a close involvement.